-Every programmer or web developer knows the importance and value of the JavaScript.
+Every programmer or web developer knows the importance and value of JavaScript.
 It is one of the popular programming languages which is used for frontend as well as backend.
-Nowadays, interactive and eye-catching designs are possible with the help of HTML, CSS and JavaScript.
-You can create web-based slides, flying robot, digital art projects, server applications, games and many more.
-In this article, I am going to share what is JavaScript IDE, the difference between JavaScript code editors and JavaScript IDEs, and 20 best JavaScript IDEs.
+Nowadays, interactive and eye-catching designs are possible with the help of HTML, CSS, and JavaScript.
+You can create web-based slides, flying robots, digital art projects, server applications, games, and many more.
+In this article, I am going to share what is JavaScript IDE, the difference between JavaScript code editors and JavaScript IDEs, and the 20 best JavaScript IDEs.

 Table of Contents